Bukit Mertajam: Education

 In addition to these schools, the Penang State Library also operates a branch in Bukit Mertajam.

 Health care

 The Bukit Mertajam Hospital, run by Malaysia's Ministry of Health, is one of the six public hospitals scattered throughout the State of Penang.
 Completed in 1890, it is currently a non-specialist hospital with a capacity of 242 beds.
 It offers a limited range of treatments, including gynaecology, paediatrics and psychiatry.

 Bukit Mertajam also contains a private hospital, namely the KPJ Penang Specialist Hospital.
 The 236-bed hospital, owned by Johor Corporation, offers various specialist treatments, such as gastroenterology, physiotherapy, lithotripsy and haemodialysis.

-Shopping
+Retail

 The Summit Bukit Mertajam Plaza is the shopping mall within Bukit Mertajam proper.
 Launched in 1997 and situated at Jalan Arumugam Pillai, it consists of a four-storey retail block and a high-rise currently occupied by The Summit Hotel.